 Meanwhile, arrange cornbread cubes on 1 - 2 large baking sheets.
 Slide into oven and toast 20 - 25 minutes or until cubes are crisp and golden, turning cubes halfway through.
 Lower heat to 350 degrees F.

 To make stuffing, set a medium-sized skillet over medium heat.
-Heat grapeseed oil and then add onion, celery, sea salt, and pepper.
+Heat olive oil and then add onion, celery, sea salt, and pepper.
 Sauté, stirring often, until vegetables are tender and translucent, about 10 minutes.
 Remove skillet from heat.

 In a large mixing bowl, combine sautéed vegetables, toasted cornbread cubes, wild rice, sage, parsley, cranberries, and broth.
 Spoon into greased baking pan.
 Bake 35 - 40 minutes or until stuffing pulls away from the sides and is a deep golden hue.